 You’ve recently had an auto accident that wasn’t your fault, and now not only have you got to face possible injury or ongoing medical bills, but you’ve also got some rather unexpected repair bills.
 Many of us have been there before- the minor bash or inconvenience of a car accident that has damaged your vehicle but saved you from injury.
+Fixing a car after an accident is a major step towards getting “back to normal”, but it’s a big expense.
 And now you want to save some more money by repairing it yourself, right?

-But, can you fix your own car and still secure a payout from the insurance company?
-Better still- can I fix my own car myself with the insurance payout?
-We previously covered repairing your own car from an insurance payout but what happens if you decide to repair your car before any money hits your bank account.
+But, after fixing a car, can you still secure a payout from the insurance company?
+Better still- can you fix your own car yourself with the insurance payout?
+We previously covered repairing your own car from an insurance payout but what happens if you decide to repair your car before any money hits your bank account?

-We explore the concept of doing the repairs yourself, getting someone you know to help out as well as some of the implications if you do decide to fix it yourself which could be detrimental to your final payout.
+We explore the concept of fixing a car yourself, getting someone you know to help out as well as some of the implications if you do decide to fix it yourself- which could be detrimental to your final payout.

 In simple terms; yes, you can repair your own car should you wish.